-Historically we have focused on the development of our proprietary ChromaIDTM technology.
+Historically, the Company focused on the development of our proprietary ChromaID technology.
 Using light from low-cost LEDs (light emitting diodes) we map the color of substances, fluids and materials and with our proprietary processes we can authenticate, identify and diagnose based upon the color that is present.
 The color is both visible to us as humans but also outside of the humanly visible color spectrum in the near infra-red and near ultra-violet and beyond.
 Our ChromaID scanner sees what we like to call "Nature's Color Fingerprint."
 Everything in nature has a unique color identifier and with ChromaID we can see it, and identify, authenticate and diagnose based upon the color that is present.
 Our ChromaID scanner is capable of uniquely identifying and authenticating almost any substance or liquid using light to create, record and detect its unique color signature.
 We will continue to develop and enhance our ChromaID technology and extend its capacity.
-More recently, we have focused upon extensions and new inventions that are derived from and extend our ChromaID technology which we call Bio-RFID.
-The rapid advances made with Bio-RFID technology in our laboratory have caused us to move quickly in to the commercialization phase of our Company as we work to create revenue generating products for the marketplace.
-We will also, as time permits, pursue licensing opportunities with third parties who have ready applications for our technology.
+More recently, we have focused upon extensions and new inventions that are derived from and extend beyond our ChromaID technology.
+We call this technology Bio-RFID.
+The rapid advances made with our Bio-RFID technology in our laboratory have caused us to move quickly in to the commercialization phase of our Company as we work to create revenue generating products for the marketplace.
+We will also, as resources permit, pursue licensing opportunities with third parties who have ready applications for our technologies.

 In 2010, we acquired TransTech Systems, Inc. as an adjunct to our business.
 TransTech is a distributor of products for employee and personnel identification and authentication.
 TransTech has historically provided substantially all of the Company's revenues.
 The financial results from our TransTech subsidiary have been diminishing as vendors of their products increasingly move to the Internet and direct sales to their customers.
 While it does provide our current revenues it is not central to our current focus as a Company.
-Moreover, we have written down any good will associated with its historic acquisition and we continue to monitor this subsidiary.
+Moreover, we have written down any goodwill associated with its historic acquisition.
+We continue to closely monitor this subsidiary.
+We expect it to wind down completely prior to the end of our current fiscal year.